1 oz Mason Mint Silver Bar - Morgan Design

 Gainesville Coins takes the worry out of investing in generic silver with the 1 oz Morgan Design silver bar.
 Refined to at least a 99.9% pure fineness, every one of these bars are made in the USA.
 When you buy these popular silver bars, you can rest assured that there is no risk of you receiving some cheap overseas knock-off with suspect purity.
 In fact, the 1 oz Morgan Design silver bar is one of our best-selling products.
 Many investors buy them in bulk.

-The front of the bar features a large number “1” dominating the center.
-Superimposed over this is the inscriptions One Troy Ounce, Fine Silver, and .999+, signifying that these bars have at least a “three nines” purity.
+The front of the bar features a large number “ONE” dominating the center.
+The inscriptions One Troy Ounce, Fine Silver, and .999+, signify that these bars have at least a “three nines” purity.
 Below this is the inscription Made in USA, inside a frosted rectangle.

 Above all this is a detailed representation of the obverse of the Morgan dollar.
 The Morgan dollar design, whether on the actual 1878-1921 coins, modern 1 troy oz silver rounds, or on silver bars such as these, is one of the most popular US silver coin designs.
 In addition to this Morgan Design 1 oz silver bar, we offer this same design in 5 troy ounce and 10 troy ounce versions.
 Our 1 oz Morgan round features a reproduction of both sides of the Morgan Dollar, replacing the denomination with an inscription of the weight and purity.